syrilster/JavaScript-and-related-tech/JS with ES6/README.md

     or
     import per from './Person'
     ```
 * Named export.
-Note the use of {} and same const name.
+Note the use of {} and same const name or use an alias.
     ```
     Utility.js
     ----------